RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-EE-SSO.md

 5. Go to the AWS Settings tab and enable Federated authentication.
 6. Add the Proxy User.
 You can set the current user or add a new one.

 When an AWS user is logged into CloudBeaver using SSO, he has the Proxy User and the IAM user's identity-based permissions.
-The AWS User can't receive more permissions from the Proxy User, than he already has based on the IAM user's identity-based permissions.
+The AWS User can't receive more permissions from the Proxy User than he already has based on the IAM user's identity-based permissions.